UNDERSTANDING, DEVELOPING STRATEGIES FOR, AND THEN IMPLEMENTING

 The snowball effect of change management begins and is sustained by a group of people acting in unison.
 My own change management thinking has been improved by correspondence with some of the leading thinkers and writers on change management.
 These include Nassim Nicholas Taleb, the author of The Black Swan: The Impact of the Highly Improbable and other books on the topic of existential threats and how to anticipate and mitigate them.
 I have also corresponded with academics such as David Carnevale, author of Organizational Development in the Public Sector and Thomas Cummings, coauthor of the foundational classic Organization Development and Change.

-Mission Statement: To provide organizations with a comprehensive, systematic approach and commensurate tools by which people within an organization can manage desired change outcomes such as improving performance efficiency, cost-effectiveness, corporate culture, and/or employee interaction.
+Mission Statement: To provide organizations with a comprehensive, systematic and sustainable change management process with commensurate tools by which people within an organization can manage desired change outcomes such as improving performance efficiency, cost-effectiveness, corporate culture, communication and/or employee interaction.

 You manage change or change manages you.
 This is not some hypothesis put forth by a doctorate student.
 “Change” is a documented phenomena that is as much a scientific law as space or time.
 Wikipedia says that “Time is a component quantity of various measurements used to sequence events, to compare the duration of events or the intervals between them, and to quantify rates of change of quantities in material reality or in the conscious experience.”
 Just stop and ponder that sentence and understand just how profound it is.

 The doctrine of change has been elucidated by Enheduanna (23 Century, BC), Heraclitus (6th Century, BC), St. Augustine (4th Century, AD), to Nietzhe (19th Century, AD) to Taleb (21 Century, AD).